 The following officers are elected by each class at Reunion to serve five-year terms:

-Responsible for assuming active leadership of the class.
-He or she acts as a consultant to the Office of Alumni and Parent Programs on all matters pertaining to the class or alumni relations, for example, in recruiting classmates to serve as class officers.
-The President takes primary responsibility and leadership for all class activities and programs such as Homecoming and class dinners and actively supports fund raising initiatives.
+Responsible for assuming active leadership of the class, acts as a consultant to the Office of Alumni and Parent Programs on all matters pertaining to the class, for example, in recruiting classmates to serve as class officers.
+The President takes primary leadership for all class programs, such as Homecoming and class dinners.
+Additionally, the president actively supports fund raising initiatives.

-Responsible for supporting the Class President as needed; often helps in executing specific class projects.
+Responsible for supporting the Class President as needed; often helps in executing specific class projects; serves on the Nominating Committee at Reunion and helps find new class officers whenever a vacancy occurs.

-Responsible for keeping track of the funds available for class use, overseeing class finances and bill paying.
+Responsible for keeping track of the funds available for class use, overseeing class finances and budgeting, with assistance from the class liaison as needed.
+(Most of the activity for this position occurs in Reunion years.)

 Social Media Chair and Class Web Editor